sysrev/sysrev/README.md

     * Setup and use:
         * In `sysrev-web`, run `sh setup.sh` to do initial setup.
         * Run an nginx server using the `.nginx-site` file to serve static client files and proxy AJAX requests to the Clojure web server.
-        * The database connection settings can be changed by adding arguments to the `(set-db-config!)` call in `user.clj`.
-The `set-db-config!` function has defaults that connect to localhost on port 5432 with no password, that will work if an SSH tunnel is opened on port 5432 to a machine running the database.
+        * Database connection settings are kept in `config/*/config.edn`.
+You can override with a local config by copying config.edn to a `.lein-env` file in `sysrev-web` and changing as needed.
         * Web server can be run for development with `lein with-profile +dev repl` in `sysrev-web` directory.
             * This will start an NREPL server for CIDER/Cursive, connect to the database and run the web server.
-            * If you make code changes to the `app` definition in `web/core.clj`, changes will not be picked up until you run `(run-web)` to restart the web server.
-            * All other code changes will be picked up immediately when compiled.
+            * All code changes will be picked up immediately when compiled through REPL/IDE.
+The web server instance will also be restarted (very quickly) if web/core.clj is reloaded, to pick up any changes in the app definition from that file.
         * Build deployable production JAR for web server with `lein with-profile +prod ring uberjar`.
 Run the web server with `java -jar sysrev-XXXXX-standalone.jar`.
         * `lein figwheel` starts a Figwheel NREPL server for the Clojurescript client project.
         * `lein cljsbuild once production` to build client project with production settings. (change `resources/public/out` symlink to `out-production` to use)